ebonnal/streamable/README_ETL.md

 - **log** the job's progress.

+The memory footprint of these jobs can be limited by an `Iterator`-based implementation: the source yields elements in small sets that are then processed on-the-fly and never collected.

 In this journey one can leverage the expressive interface provided by `streamable` to produce jobs that are easy to read and to maintain.

 Here is the basic structure of a reverse ETL job that uses `streamable` and is scheduled via Airflow: